Benefits

 Examples of reasonable cause include being unable to continue in your job due to health issues or having experienced bullying or harassment in the workplace.
 You must be able to provide documentation to prove this.

 In any event, you must apply for unemployment benefit first.
-When you have applied, NAV will assess whether you had reasonable cause to quit your job or not.
+When you have applied, Nav will assess whether you had reasonable cause to quit your job or not.

 If you were not personally responsible for being terminated or dismissed, you will get unemployment benefit from the first day you qualify.